 Percentages and fractions are two different ways of representing the same thing: a part of a whole.
 While percentages express this part as a number out of 100, fractions express it as a ratio of one number to another.
 Understanding the relationship between these two forms is crucial for various applications, from calculating discounts to understanding statistical data.

 A percentage, derived from the Latin per centum meaning "out of one hundred," is essentially a ratio or fraction with an implied denominator of 100.
-For instance, 25% means 25 out of 100.
-A fraction, on the other hand, is a way to represent a part of a whole, using a numerator (the top number) and a denominator (the bottom number).
-The fraction 1/4, for example, represents one part out of four equal parts.
-The magic happens when we learn to seamlessly convert between these two representations.
+Take this case: 25% means 25 out of 100.
+Think about it: a fraction, on the other hand, is a way to represent a part of a whole, using a numerator (the top number) and a denominator (the bottom number).
+Also, the fraction 1/4, for example, represents one part out of four equal parts.
+The magic happens when we learn to easily convert between these two representations.

 Comprehensive Overview of Percentages and Fractions